Jonathan L. Friedmann, Ph.D.

 Aestheticism was developed by poet Charles Baudelaire, who was greatly influenced by Edgar Allan Poe’s claim, made in “The Poetic Principle” (1850), that the supreme work is a “poem per se.”
 This governing ideal influenced many other writers, and spread into Victorian England through Walter Pater, Oscar Wilde, Lionel Johnson, and others.
 Instrumental music, because of its absence of words, was sometimes touted as the apex of this artistic aspiration.
 Pater famously remarked, “all art constantly aspires towards the condition of music.”

 Meanwhile, German romanticists of the nineteenth century promoted self-sufficiency as a musical ideal.
 In contrast to programmatic music, which has a specific purpose, story, theme, or sung text, so-called “absolute music” was music for its own sake.
-Poets such as E. T. A. Hoffman and Ludwig Tieck conceived of instrumental music as the language of a higher realm, and celebrated music’s potential for non-representation and non-conceptualization—qualities that led Kant to dismiss music as “more entertainment than culture” in his Critique of Aesthetic Judgment.
+Poets such as E. T. A. Hoffmann and Ludwig Tieck conceived of instrumental music as the language of a higher realm, and celebrated music’s potential for non-representation and non-conceptualization—qualities that led Kant to dismiss music as “more entertainment than culture” in his Critique of Aesthetic Judgment.

 “Absolute music” actually began as a pejorative term, coined by Richard Wagner to expose the limitations of instrumental music and support his own view of opera’s superiority.
 For Wagner, music without signification was not only ludicrous, but had no right to exist.
 Proponents of “music per se” held the opposite view: music can (and should) express nothing other than music itself.